gutocheida/gutocheida/README.md

 ## Hi there!
-My name is Augusto but you can call me Guto.
+My name is Augusto, but you can call me Guto.
 This is my Data Analytics repository!👋

 This is my background / experience:
 - 👨‍🎓 I have a degree in Accountancy.